Megalodacne: Description

 Adult beetles of the genus Megalodacne range in size from 9 to 22 mm, making them among the larger members of the family.

 Distinguishing characteristics of the genus along with other members of the subfamily Megalodacninae include large eyes and a lack of depressions in the club joint of the antennae.
 The first three tarsomeres are also cylindrical and of similar shape and size, while the fourth is significantly shorter.

-Species of the genus Megalodacne very closely resembles members of the genera Episcapha and Episcaphula (some members of which were formerly classified under Megalodacne).
+Species of the genus Megalodacne closely resemble members of the genera Episcapha and Episcaphula (some members of which were formerly classified under Megalodacne).
 They also often look superficially similar to several other beetles since the patterns of the markings of yellow, orange, or red on the elytra (called fascia) of Megalodacne are shared by many other beetle species.

 An example of which is the sap beetle (Nitidulidae) genus Glischrochilus.
-Their native ranges sometimes overlap as well, making it easy to confuse the two (as with Megalodacne fasciatus, Megalodacne heros, and the nitulidid Glischrochilus fasciatus from eastern North America).
+Their native ranges sometimes overlap as well, making it easy to confuse the two (as with Megalodacne fasciata, Megalodacne heros, and the nitulidid Glischrochilus fasciatus from eastern North America).
 The best way to tell them apart is by size, as sap beetles are generally small, ranging from 2 to 12 mm in length.
 Glischrochilus reaches a maximum length of only 12 mm.
 Megalodacne on the other hand are large beetles ranging from 9 to 22 mm.
 The elytra of the sap beetles which most resemble Megalodacne also do not cover the whole abdomen and leave the last abdominal segment(s) exposed.
 The elytra of Megalodacne, on the other hand, completely cover the abdomen.